TheAPTG/Tauc-Plot-Analyser/README.md

 # Tauc Plot Analyser

 This Python application was created to help calculate bandgaps easily from UV-Vis absorbance spectra.
+Currently only works with data exported from UV-3600 Shimadzu or anything that looks like it.

 ## Features
 - Sliders to choose selection areas